XGBoost algorithm with Amazon SageMaker AI - Amazon SageMaker AI

 You can use the new release of the XGBoost algorithm as either:

-• A Amazon SageMaker built-in algorithm.
+• A Amazon SageMaker AI built-in algorithm.

 • A framework to run training scripts in your local environments.

 This implementation has a smaller memory footprint, better logging, improved hyperparameter validation, and an bigger set of metrics than the original versions.
 It provides an XGBoost estimator that runs a training script in a managed XGBoost environment.
-The current release of SageMaker XGBoost is based on the original XGBoost versions 1.0, 1.2, 1.3, 1.5, and 1.7.
+The current release of SageMaker AI XGBoost is based on the original XGBoost versions 1.0, 1.2, 1.3, 1.5, and 1.7.

 Supported versions